 - Employers are required to provide time and facilities for the education of child performers, regardless of where they are schooled, when their work schedules prevent them from fulfilling their educational requirement outside of work.
 Employers must provide certified or credentialed on-location teachers when needed.

 - Work hours are set forth according to the age of the child and the type of production.
 These work hours closely mirror those negotiated in our collective bargaining agreements.

 SAG-AFTRA believes these regulations will help protect child performers by creating a safe and productive environment when they work in the New York entertainment and media industries.
 SAG-AFTRA will continue to monitor the regulations and work with the DOL to ensure best practices continue to evolve.
 If you have any questions, feel free to contact the following SAG-AFTRA staff members:

-Huseina Sulaimanee, Case Manager
+Huseina Sulaimanee, Counsel

 Laws pertaining to work permits vary widely from state to state.
 Most states require a general work permit before a minor may engage in any type of employment.

 - Most states require a letter from your child’s school indicating that the child is in good academic standing before they will issue a permit.